OpenAI, Google, and Anthropic Unite to Combat AI Model Copying by Chinese Competitors

 1

-The issue gained significant attention following DeepSeek's January 2025 release of its R1 reasoning model.
+The issue of adversarial distillation drew significant attention in January 2025 following DeepSeek's surprise release of the R1 reasoning model.
 Microsoft and OpenAI subsequently investigated whether the Chinese startup had improperly extracted large amounts of data from US models to create R1

 1